-- privately negotiated investment securities, including, but not limited to, trust units, partnership interests, shares, debt instruments, convertible securities, rights, warrants, and units in externally managed pooled investment portfolios; - publicly traded common stock or common stock equivalents including preferred shares, instalment receipts, convertible securities, as well as rights and warrants received via corporate actions; - derivatives, such as, but not limited to, spot contracts, forwards, futures, swaps and options, to manage interest rate risk, currency exposure, and other investment risks with CIO approval; - money market securities rated A-1(Low) or better and units of bcIMC's Pooled Investment Portfolio Funds ST1, ST2 and ST3 (money market funds), - publicly traded and privately negotiated fixed income securities; and - real estate investments including, but not limited to, trust units, partnership interests, shares, and debt.
+- privately negotiated investment securities, including, but not limited to, trust units, partnership interests, shares, debt instruments, convertible securities, rights, warrants, and units in externally managed pooled investment portfolios; - publicly traded common stock or common stock equivalents including preferred shares, instalment receipts, convertible securities, and rights and warrants received via corporate actions; - derivatives, such as, but not limited to, spot contracts, forwards, futures, swaps and options, to manage interest rate risk, currency exposure, and other investment risks with CIO approval; - money market securities rated A-1(Low) or better and units of BCl's Pooled Investment Portfolio Funds ST1, ST2 and ST3 (money market funds), - publicly traded and privately negotiated fixed income securities; - real estate investments including, but not limited to, trust units, partnership interests, shares, and debt.
 Leverage is permitted on real estate to a maximum of 25 percent.
-However, another 5 percent is allowed for the assumption or renewal of existing debt.
+However, another 5 percent is allowed for the assumption or renewal of existing debt; and - units in Floating Rate Funds